NSLS-II-PDF/ezpit/docs/tutorial.md

 avoid artifacts and improve the quality of the inversion results.
 The padding is done by fitting a straight line (y = ax or y=ax +b) to the data points and extending it beyond the original range of qmin and qmax.
+In this code, “interpolate.interp1d (extrapolation=orangeline)” is used fill gap between qmin and zero.

 ![img_16.png](img_16.png)